Vyral/base-template/_posts/2018-07-31-how-mortgage-rates-are-affected-by-the-federal-reserve.md

 {% include youtube.html %}

-Today we are talking about the fed funds rate and what you need to know about it.&nbsp;

 **I hear this questions all the time:** “I heard rates went up with the Federal Reserve.
 Does that mean mortgage rates have gone up too?”

 **Quite simply, the answer is no.** What the Fed controls is the fed funds rate.
-This is the borrowing cost of capital that banks borrow against the Federal Government.
-When the fed funds rate increases, short term loans (home equity lines of credit, auto loans, credit card loans) tend to increase automatically.
+This is the borrowing cost of capital that banks borrow against the federal government.
+When the fed funds rate increases, short-term loans (home equity lines of credit, auto loans, credit card loans) tend to increase automatically.

 {% include pullquote.html %}